Boost BossDocs

 Add three lines to any MCP tool handler.
 Sponsored content gets appended to your tool's response and rendered natively by the MCP host (Claude Desktop, Cursor, Cline, Continue, Zed, Windsurf).
 Time to first ad: under 10 minutes.

-@boostbossai/lumi-mcp@0.1.0 is published — npm install @boostbossai/lumi-mcp resolves and works against the live Boost Boss MCP backend.
-Try the sandbox flow with publisherId: "pub_test_demo" and apiKey: "sk_test_demo" — no signup required to verify integration end-to-end.
+The Boost Boss MCP backend is live.
+Integrate by calling it directly over HTTP from your MCP tool handler (see Direct integration below) — it works end-to-end against the sandbox with publisherId: "pub_test_demo" and apiKey: "sk_test_demo", no signup required.
+The @boostbossai/lumi-mcp convenience wrapper (the LumiMCP class shown further down) is temporarily unpublished and being re-released; until it's back, use the direct call — it's only a few lines.
 The full demand side (real advertiser inventory) is in early beta; expect lower fill rates than mature ad networks until our Founding Publisher cohort fills out.
-Email hello@boostboss.ai to join.
+Email info@boostboss.ai to join.

 Prerequisites